eLearning

 • What the root of the issue is if it’s a behavioral issue.

-• If it’s a new software system, then we just need to know what they’re coming from and what they’re going to do.
+• If it’s a new software system, we just need to know where it’s coming from and what it’s going to do.
 This may help us determine if we need to train for specific process changes, and it’s important to see the change.

 • Getting a better understanding of what employees already know so we can start at a place that makes sense.
 For example, if the software we’re training for has a consistent login process that they already know (such as single sign-on or SSO), then we don’t need to train for that.